s3ph-scott/s3ph-scott/README.md

 **Ey up world!
-I'm Joseph Scott (he/him), an IT Technical Consultant from West Yorkshire in the United Kingdom.**
+I'm Joseph Scott (he/him), an IT professional from West Yorkshire in the United Kingdom.**

 If you are interested in my consultancy services please visit my business website: https://digitaliandm.com